zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Getting back to our dialogue, Katrina says those men – th ose construction workers are “prime examples of manhood.”
 “Manhood” is the characteristics of a man, usually someone who is strong, someone who’s responsibl e.
 “Manhood” can refer also to the physical attractiveness, perhaps, of a man.
 Katrina seems more interested in the physical features, or physical aspect s of these men.
 She says, “There’s not a flabby (flabby) gut (gut) in the bun ch.”
 “To be flabby” means to have too much fat.
 If your arms are flabby, they have a lot of fat on them, and if you move them quickly you may see the fat move.
 That’s to  be flabby.
 A “gut”

 These materials are copyrighted by the Center for Ed ucational Development (2009).
 Posting of these materials on another website or distributing them in any way is prohibited.
-7 is another word for your stomach, the middle part of yo ur body in front of your body – or rather, in the front part of your body.
+7 is another word for your stomach, the middle part of your body in front of your body – or rather, in the front part of your body.
 You r stomach, what we would sometimes call your “tummy,” this is the gut, this is the middle part of your body.
 The word “ gut” has a couple of different meanings in English; ta ke a look at the Learning Guide for some additional explanations.
 To s ay someone has a “flabby gut” means that perhaps they’ve been drinking too much b eer, they’ve been eating too many doughnuts or McDonalds hamburgers, and t hey have a lot of fat in front in their stomach area.
 A “bunch” means a gro up of people or a group of things.
 So, Katrina says, “There’s not a flabby gut in the bunch.”
 She means that none of the men have a flabby gut, meaning they’r e in good physical condition.

 Justin says, “I’m pretty sure that they wouldn’t appreciate you watching them as though they were pieces of meat.”
 Justin is saying that t hese men, if they knew that Katrina was looking at them just for their physical aspect – just for their physical appearance, would not appreciate it; they would not want that to happen.
 That’s what Justin says!
 “Pieces of meat” is an exp ression here to mean only for the physical aspect – only for the physical beauty of someone.
 It’s a negative way of describing this.
 We don’t want to l ook at people as though they were pieces of meat; they’re human beings with perso nalities, and minds, and so forth.
 But, Justin is saying that that’s the way K atrina is looking at these men.
 Justin says, “Hasn’t anyone ever told you not to obje ctify the opposite sex?”
 “To objectify” (objectify) means to treat a person – a human being as though they were an object; as though they were just a p hysical thing, and not referring or not being concerned about their personal ity – who they were inside, and so forth.

-Now, there’s a little bit of a switch – a little bit o f a reversal happening here; things are a little backwards than they would normally be .
+Now, there’s a little bit of a switch – a little bit of a reversal happening here; things are a little backwards than they would normally be .
 Normally, we think about men objectifying women, looking at women just for  their physical beauty.
 Here, we have Katrina looking at the men and objectif ying them, making them as though they were just physical objects.
 The “opposite sex” would be whatever you’re not, so if you’re a man, the opposite sex would be  a woman; if you’re a woman, the opposite sex would be a man.

 So, Justin says, “Hasn’t anyone ever told you not to objecti fy the opposite sex?” – not to do that.
 Katrina says, “What?
 I’m not object ifying anybody.
 I’m just admiring their six-packs and guns.
 Look at those long, lean bodies.”
 Katrina uses a couple of different informal expressions in describin g a man’s body: The first one is a “six-pack.”
 A “six-pack” normally refers to a  way of buying beer, where you buy six cans of beer and they’re held together b y a plastic strap.
 This is called a “six-pack.”
 But here, the word – or expression  “six-pack” refers to the